Tinabytes/hello-world/README.md

 This repository is built step by step in the tutorial.
 It is now  includes steps for GitHub.

-One more change to understand the git pull
+One more change to understand the git pull.